Repaya Less friction around personal loans

 About

-The product came from a real loan, not a theoretical use case.
+The product came from a real problem, not a theoretical one.

 The first moment